plamere/SmarterPlaylists/web/README.md

   * $hour - the our of the day
   * $daypart - morning, afternoon, evening, night

-typical us would be a script that has a 'playlist' component with a 'My banned artists' - the user could be $me.
+typical use would be a script that has a 'playlist' component with a 'My banned artists' - the user could be $me.

 personalized components